sstone72389/jquery-ajax-patch/README.md

 ### AJAX single book demo and lab

-We will use the same markup we wrote in the `jquery-ajax-post` lesson, if you do not have working code ask your neighbor to slack you theirs.
+We will use the same markup we wrote in the `jquery-ajax` lessons, if you do not have working code ask your neighbor to slack you theirs.

 We'll be going back and forth between watching me and doing it yourself.